Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Preliminaries

 \subsection{Known Results on Unranked and Lexicographic Enumeration}

-We now review a key dichotomy result for the case of \emph{unranked} enumeration, where there is no ranking function and the task is to enumerate query answers in no particular order.
-We also touch upon some results for the special case of ranking in lexicographic order which, as we will see, is a special case of our more general problem.
+We now review a key dichotomy result for \emph{unranked} enumeration, where there is no ranking function and the task is to enumerate query answers in no particular order.
+We also touch upon results for the special case of ranking according to lexicographic orders.

 \introparagraph{Free-connex CQs} Bagan et al.~\cite{bagan07constenum} show that unranked enumeration for full CQs is always possible with linear-time preprocessing and constant delay in data complexity.
-When the CQ has existential variables (i.e., projections), then this is only possible (under the complexity-theoretic assumptions we mentioned in \cref{sec:complexity_measures}) for the CQs that are \emph{free-connex}.
-A CQ is free-connex if it is acyclic and additionally, it remains acyclic if we add an atom that contains all the free variables~\cite{brault13thesis}.
+When the CQ has existential variables (i.e., projections), then this is only possible (under the hypotheses of the previous section) for the CQs that are \emph{free-connex}.
+A CQ is free-connex if it is acyclic and additionally, it remains acyclic if we add an atom that contains all free variables~\cite{brault13thesis}.
 Trivially, every full acyclic CQ is free-connex.
-We restate the dichotomy in terms of $\TT(k)$\footnote{ The lower bound on $\TT(k)$ we give is slightly stronger than the one mentioned in the original papers which instead bounds the delay and does not have the log factor, but the one we present is also covered by the hypotheses. } below:
+We restate the dichotomy in terms of $\TT(k)$\footnote{ The lower bound on $\TT(k)$ stated here is slightly stronger than the one mentioned in the original papers (which bound the delay without logarithmic factors), but is covered by the hypotheses in a straightforward way. } below: